 It’s the start of a new year, which means out with the old and in with the new.
 Why not bring that mentality to the way you manage your organization’s indirect spend?
 Each year procurement teams are tasked with new savings goals, here are some benefits and potential roadblocks to consider when tackling indirect spend that can add up quickly

 But knowing what your options are is just the first step.
 Next you need to know how they can or cannot benefit your company.
-Here are the pros and cons of each:
+Here are the pros and cons of taking control of tailspend.

 When managing your spend internally you will retain maximum flexibility.
 Internally sourcing gives you the ability to oversee each step and make all the decisions from beginning to end ensuring the entire process goes exactly how you intend it.